kirangalande137/srms/README.md

 # Student Result Management System
-This project help to techer and student
+This project help to teacher and student